 Reports

 Reports are another feature that both SolarWinds Network Performance Monitor and Zenoss Core absolutely nail.
 With Zenoss Core you can generate and schedule your own reports as needed.
 This is great for checking in over a long time frame to make sure that you keep track of what’s happening.
-Out of the box reports are only available when you request them.
+Out-of-the-box reports are only available when you request them.
 However, its very easy to schedule reports if you desire.

 You first need to log into the Zenoss Core web interface and click Reports.
 At this point, you will need to know the name of the report you want to generate and its location.
 You then need to log into the Control Center master and enter the following command: